ercaslehon/ipmanager/README.md

 Endpoint
 ============
-I think I've described everything.
+I think I've described everything you need to know.
+I may have missed something, of course, but the essentials are there.

 I have a diagram of how the tool works, but it's only in Russian so far, and I'm not sure I'll rewrite it into English: https://miro.com/app/board/uXjVPBZ7BJo=/?share_link_id=939878736574